FYSETC/FYSETC-S6/README.md

 Then,copy your compiled firmware file ```firmware.bin``` file to the SD card , and insert it to the SD card module , and then power on the board.
 You may need to wait for about 30s to finish uploading.

-Note: The bootloader is in the folder named `bootloader`, you also can follow the `README` there.
+Note: The bootloader is in the folder named `bootloader`, please follow the README in [bootloader folder](https://github.com/FYSETC/FYSETC-S6/tree/main/bootloader).

 #### Upload the firmware(DFU)